IronVelo/wolf-crypto/wolf-crypto/tests/README.md

 5. Create SHAKE MCT tests

-<a id="org912df49"></a>
+<a id="org9f8e928"></a>

 ## FOSS Test Module?

 Other implementations of hash functions (to the extent of my knowledge) in Rust do not leverage these test suites by NIST.
-While I am not implying any of their implementations are incorrect, it is a valuable suite of tests and the tools we have created for running these tests could be of value to them.
+While I am not implying any of their implementations are incorrect, the suite of tests and the tools we have created for running these tests could be of value to them.

-<a id="orgf2659a9"></a>
+<a id="org708ea71"></a>

 ## Requirements To Run Tests